kritikapatade/Data-Analysis-Project/README.md

 # Data-Analysis-Project
-A sample project for analyzing McDonalds items' nutrition data using Python - pandas data frames and seaborn.
+A sample project for analyzing McDonalds items' nutrition data using Python - pandas data frames, matplotlib and seaborn.